mvr/mvr.github.io/posts/officers.md

 Instead, we can cut out the 1st bit and shift all higher bits down by one.
-This does preserve order, and so we only ever have to think about compression when we want to present output to the user.
+This does preserve order, and so we only ever have to think about compression when we want to present the output.

 ```cpp
 uint8_t compress(uint16_t x) {